Magnitus-/gogcli/README.md

 After running the command, you'll possibly have a bunch of pending actions in your storage if adjustments were needed.

-You will run the pending actions in your storage just as you would resume an unfinished **gogli storage apply** by running:
+You will execute those actions just like you would with an apply by running:

 ```
-gogcli storage resume --path=s3.json --storage=s3
+gogcli storage execute-actions --path=s3.json --storage=s3
 ```

 ## Dealing With Repeated Download Mismatch